PoisotLab/ms_metaweb_transfer/README.md

-Using a transfer learning framework we were able to construct a probabilistic metaweb and [as per @Dunne2006NetStr] is a list of potential interactions, meaning that they will not necessarily exist wherever the two species co-occur.
+Using a transfer learning framework we were able to construct a probabilistic metaweb and [as per @Dunne2006NetStr] is a list of potential interactions, meaning that they will not necessarily be realized wherever the two species co-occur.
 The t-SVD embedding is able to learn relevant ecological features for the network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators for each species.
 Importantly, this implies that a rank 1 approximation represents the configuration model for the metaweb, *i.e.* a set